How long do I need to wait for an appointment?

-Your completed form will be sent to our administrator who will contact you via email.
+Your enquiry will be sent to our administrator who will contact you.
 Appointments are allocated in the order they are received by our administrator.
 We aim to process all appointment requests within 5 working days of receipt.

 You will be invited to attend the first available appointment with one of the Mental Health Team.

-You will need to respond to the email confirming your availability within 48 hours; if you do not respond within this time, we may need to offer the group session or appointment to another student.
+You will need to respond, confirming your availability within 48 hours; if you do not respond within this time, we may need to offer the appointment to another student.

 The appointment we offer you will be the first one available.
 If you tell us that you cannot attend the appointment offered because the date/time is not convenient, you will have to wait longer to be seen by one of the team.

 What will happen during the appointment?

 You will be given the opportunity to discuss the mental health difficulties you are experiencing in a confidential, supportive and non-judgemental setting.
 You will also be able to discuss the impact these difficulties have had on your course of study and university life generally.

 You may be asked some questions about your experiences, in order to gain an understanding of any factors which may be involved in the development and maintenance of your mental health and wellbeing difficulties.

 You will be given information about strategies which may help you to manage your mental health more effectively.